justintadlock/members-privacy-caps/readme.md

 ### Usage

+The plugin adds the following capabilities to the "General" tab on the edit role screen:

+* **Manage Privacy Options** (`manage_privacy_options`) - Allows you to manage the site or network's privacy options, including the privacy page.

-The plugin adds the following capabilities:
+The plugin adds the following capabilities to the "Users" tab on the edit role screen:

 * **Export Others' Personal Data** (`export_others_personal_data`) - Allows you to export personal data for users other than your own.
 * **Erase Others' Personal Data** (`erase_others_personal_data`) - Allows you to erase personal data for users other than your own.
-* **Manage Privacy Options** (`manage_privacy_options`) - Allows you to manage the site or network's privacy options, including the privacy page.

 These capabilities are granted to the `administrator` role upon plugin activation.
 They can be granted to additional roles via the edit role screen just like you'd do with any other capabilities using the Members plugin.
-By default, they are displayed to the "General" capabilities tab.

 ### Erasing personal data